huugof/quuote/README.md

 - Flesh out the quote renderer with Satori + Resvg + jpeg-js outputs.
 - Add product/item renderers via the type registry.
 - Layer richer auth (per-user keys, workspaces) on top of the existing API key table.

+## Troubleshooting

+- **`bun` command not found (sudo/systemd):** Prepend `export PATH="$HOME/.bun/bin:$PATH"` when running commands as `quote-cards`, or edit the systemd units to point `ExecStart` at `/srv/quote-cards/.bun/bin/bun`.
+Without that, both the API and worker will exit with status `127`.
+- **API keys never validate:** Make sure `bun run key:create` runs with the production environment loaded so it writes to `/srv/quote-cards/data/db.sqlite`.
+Source `/etc/quote-cards.env` (or export the variables manually), then restart `quote-cards-api.service` to clear the 10 s key cache if the service is already running.
+You can confirm the key is stored with `sudo -u quote-cards -H sqlite3 /srv/quote-cards/data/db.sqlite 'select id, name, last_used_at from api_keys;'`.
+- **401 even though the token exists:** Double-check the header format.
+It must be `Authorization: Bearer <token>`—leaving out `Bearer` or surrounding the token with quotes/brackets will fail.
+- **Reverse proxy blocks the UI form:** The sample Nginx config returns `404` at `/`.
+Replace that block with a `proxy_pass http://127.0.0.1:3000/` stanza if you want the built-in submission form on your domain root.
+- **Certbot can’t install the cert:** Ensure the HTTP block’s `server_name` matches every hostname you pass with `-d`.
+If the challenge gets HTML instead of the token, another virtual host (or a DNS parking page) is serving the request.
+Fix the host mapping, reload Nginx, and re-run `certbot install --cert-name <domain>`.